Cloud Security

 The New Certification Class System (Classes A-D)

-Effective approximately March 18, 2026, FedRAMP replaces the Low/Moderate/High labels with a single designation: “FedRAMP Certified” [RFC-0020 Outcome].
-Classes A through D replace impact levels to avoid confusion with Department of Defense Impact Levels [FedRAMP Notices 0004].
+Per Notice 0004 (Initial Outcome from RFC-0020, published February 25, 2026), FedRAMP replaces the Low/Moderate/High impact-level labels with a single “FedRAMP Certified” designation and a Class A through D scheme.
+The redesign avoids confusion with Department of Defense Impact Levels.
 Class A covers the pilot baseline.
 Class B combines the former LI-SaaS and Low categories.
 Class C maps to Moderate.
 Class D maps to High.

 Most competitor guides have not registered this change.
 CSPs still referencing “FedRAMP Low” in marketing materials and system security plans will need to update their documentation before the new classification takes effect.